Hungry Happenings

 • 5.4 ounces (27 cups) popped popcorn

-• 60 ounces melted and tempered white chocolate colored orange using candy coloring**
+• 60 ounces orange candy melts

 Halloween Popcorn:

-• 1.8 ounces popped popcorn about 9 cups
+• 1.8 ounces popped popcorn (about 9 cups)

 • 16 ounces melted and tempered white chocolate or melted white candy melts plus 2 more ounces to drizzle over top